nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Edits the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * When editing tags, the existing tags of the person will be removed and new tags will be added i.e adding of tags is not cumulative.
 * You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+* The Editing of NUSNET_ID also changes the Email automatically.

 Examples:
-* `edit 1 p/91234567` Edits the phone number of the 1st person to be `91234567`.
+* `edit 1 p/91234567 N/e0000000` Edits the phone number of the 1st person to be `91234567` and the NUSNET_ID to be `E0000000` and the email to become `e0000000@u.nus.edu`.
 * `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
 * `edit 1 n/Siddharth Srivastava t/IncompleteIP` Edits the name of the 1st person to be `Siddharth Srivastava` and replaces all existing tags with the tag `IncompleteIP`.